 Gestalt Therapy is a dynamic, experiential form of psychotherapy that focuses on helping people become more aware of their thoughts, emotions, and actions in the present moment.
-Instead of analysing the past or interpreting unconscious motives, Gestalt therapy emphasizes here-and-now experience — how a person relates to themselves, others, and their environment in real time.
+Instead of analysing the past or interpreting unconscious motives, Gestalt therapy emphasizes here and now experience, how a person relates to themselves, others, and their environment in real time.
+Gestalt therapy focuses on present moment awareness, personal responsibility, and the interconnectedness of a person's life and environment.

-Developed in the 1940s and 1950s by Fritz Perls, Laura Perls, and Paul Goodman, this approach combines elements of humanistic psychology, existential philosophy, and experiential techniques.
+Gestalt therapy was developed by Fritz Perls in the 1940s as an innovative psychotherapeutic approach.
+It draws on influences such as zen buddhism and emphasizes personal experience as central to its philosophy.
+Developed further in the 1940s and 1950s by Fritz Perls, Laura Perls, and Paul Goodman, this approach combines elements of humanistic psychology, existential philosophy, and experiential techniques.
 The goal is to help clients move toward self-awareness, self-acceptance, and authentic living by recognizing and integrating the parts of themselves they may have disowned or avoided.

-Through this process, people begin to notice how they interrupt their own emotional or relational needs — often through avoidance, projection, or minimizing feelings.
-Gestalt therapy helps clients reclaim those split-off parts of the self, fostering integration and a greater sense of wholeness.
+Gestalt methods and gestalt techniques, such as the empty chair exercise, are experiential approaches that help clients process unfinished business.
+The empty chair technique focuses on role play and emotional exploration, allowing clients to express and resolve unexpressed emotions.
+Through this process, people begin to notice how they interrupt their own emotional or relational needs, often through avoidance, projection, or minimizing feelings.
+Gestalt therapy helps clients reclaim those split off parts of the self, fostering integration and a greater sense of wholeness.
+It also helps clients in finding solutions to unresolved issues by fostering awareness and direct experience.

 Key Principles of Gestalt Therapy